 The good times are very precious and even though I know I shouldn’t get too attached to them, I still have that optimistic side that never stops believing that one day, it will be like in the healthy days again.

-When sickness hits me, I wanna run.
+When sickness hits me, I want to run.
 But I’m too weak to even think.
 It feels like melting away.
 Some force is tearing me towards the floor and breathing becomes harder and harder.
 Blurred vision, pain in my legs, wishing it would just end.
-Nothing can stop this process and as I get weaker I try to go through my emergency plan.
+Nothing can stop this process and as I get weaker, I try to go through my emergency plan.

 It’s cool that you want to help me get on a bus.
 But the driver will not know when I want to get off the bus then, because normally she/he’s the one that helps me in and then I tell her/him where I want to get off.
 When you’re standing next to me the driver will assume that you will help me get on the bus and off.
 People have been pushing the buttons for wheelchair users on public transport for fun and now the drivers double check if they really need to get up.
 This might result in me being trapped and not being able to get off the bus.

 Please go ahead and ask me questions!
 Don’t just assume anything.
-Yes I’m able to walk some days!
-Yes I can move my legs and still need a wheelchair.
-Yes it’s possible that one day I’ll be better but my disease is chronic and there is no cure.
+Yes, I’m able to walk some days!
+Yes, ambulatory wheelchair users exist!
+Yes, I can move my legs and still need a wheelchair.
+Yes, it’s possible that one day I’ll be better but my disease is chronic and there is no cure.
 You don’t help me by saying everything will be ok again.
-Many kids came up to my wheelchair and wanted to push me or asked why I needed this or that.
+Recently more and more kids came up to my wheelchair and wanted to push me or asked why I needed this or that.
 I don’t mind answering questions.
+Let your kids ask questions.
+Don’t apologize for their beautiful curiosity.
 Stop being so afraid you could do something wrong.

 Imagine if it were you sitting here.
 How would you feel when everyone would be staring at you even though you just wanted to get on the bus?

-This week is an awareness week.
+This week is POTS awareness week.
 So start opening your eyes and help break down barriers.